 The bottom line

-For 2026, WYBOT wins on value and self-sufficiency — the C2 undercuts Beatbot’s entire lineup at around $700, and the S2 Solar’s world-first underwater solar charging keeps it running for free off sunlight.
-Beatbot wins on features and performance — the AquaSense 2 Ultra’s AI mapping, surface skimming, and ClearWater clarification make it the most complete cordless robot here, if you’ll pay two to five times WYBOT’s price for it.
-Decide by whether you’d rather get most of the job done for much less (WYBOT) or own the no-compromise flagship (Beatbot).
+For 2026, WYBOT still wins on value and self-sufficiency — the C2 Vision now costs about the same as Beatbot’s own entry robot, and the S2 Solar’s world-first underwater solar charging keeps it running for free off sunlight (with the caveats our S2 Solar review covers).
+Beatbot wins on features and performance once you move up its lineup — the AquaSense 2 Ultra’s AI camera, mapping, surface skimming, and ClearWater clarification make it the most complete cordless robot here, if you’ll pay roughly three to four times WYBOT’s entry price for it.
+Decide by whether you’d rather get most of the job done for close to the same money at the entry tier (WYBOT) or pay a real premium for the no-compromise flagship (Beatbot).